AI-generated Key Takeaways

 -

-Officeholders primarily gain their seat through election or appointment, but the specific method of selection can vary depending on circumstances.
+Officeholders typically gain their seats through election or appointment, but the specific method can vary depending on circumstances.

 -